Sales Tax on CBD Oil

 Most retailers are not involved in CBD sales, and most come from online sales.
 CBD companies need to be in tune with the 2018 Wayfair vs. South Dakota decision, where there are 44 states with economic nexus and 18 states with both a sales amount or sales transaction threshold, many of which create nexus with as little as 200 transactions.

-If you are selling on a marketplace facilitator platform like Amazon, they are collecting sales tax for third-party sellers in 34 states out of 40 marketplace nexus states.
+If you are selling on a marketplace facilitator platform like Amazon, they collect sales tax for third-party sellers in 34 states out of 40 marketplace nexus states.
 That number will continue to grow.
 If you are using FBA to distribute your products on Amazon, there are eight states where you may have FBA stock for which Amazon does not collect, and you have a responsibility to do so from the first sale.

 More resources and updates by states: